 If you require any of your case papers, please notify us within 21 days of the conclusion of your case and these will be forwarded to you in hard copy form.
 Following the expiry of this 21-day period, all material held by will be scanned into our computer archive and stored electronically.
-All paper records will be securely destroyed at this point with the exception documents such as wills, deeds, and other securities, which we have agreed to hold in safe custody.
+All paper records will be securely destroyed at this point with the exception of documents such as wills, deeds, and other securities, which we have agreed to hold in safe custody.
 We will retain the electronic records in storage for not less than 6 years.
 After that, storage is on the clear understanding that we have the right to destroy your file after such period as we consider reasonable without further reference to you, or to make a charge for storage if we ask you to collect your papers and you fail to do so.
 No charge will be made to you for such storage unless prior notice in writing is given to you of a charge to be made from a future date which may be specified in that notice.

-However, please note that if you or any third party require the retrieval of some or all of your case papers after this time, we will charge a fee for such retrieval of £30.00 plus VAT.
+However, please note that if you or any third party require the retrieval of some or all of your case papers after this time, we will charge a fee for such retrieval calculated on a timed basis using our lowest hourly rate but which will be a minimum of £30.00 plus VAT.
+We reserve the right to withhold release of the case papers until payment has been made by you.
 Material which is requested by you or any third party after 21 days of the completion of your case, which is to be determined by the date of your final outcome letter, will be available and sent on a disc rather than in paper form.

 By requesting us to act for you, you are confirming your agreement to this, and for the avoidance of doubt we will therefore not be obliged to provide you with a printed copy of your case papers at any time after the expiry of the said 21-day period.
-If we agree to provide a hard copy of your file then we will be required to make a charge based on the time spent at our lowest charge out rate for producing stored papers or documents to you or another at your request.
+If we agree to provide a hard copy of your file then we will be required to make a charge based on the time spent for producing stored papers or documents to you or another at your request.
 We may also charge for reading, correspondence, or other work necessary to comply with your instructions.